bleenco/ng2-datepicker/README.md

 You can also create your own date picker component while taking advantage of already defined core functionalities.
 A datepicker component is composed of 2 elements *template component* and *select directive*.
 A template is responsible of UI stuff (display, interaction...) while a select directive is responsible of date selection.
 Ideally all template should be compatible with all select directive but a template can be tied to a specific select directive.

 ### Creating a template
-This work closely like customizing a datepicker component, except you will extend from `DatePickerTemplate` and have to add a form provider :
+This starts exactly like customizing a datepicker component except you will extend from `DatePickerTemplate`.
+Then like for any extended class you must call the super constructor.
+And to finish you must initialise the months to be display (on `ngOnInit()` not `constructor()` !).
+Here is the template :

 ```ts
 import { DatePickerTemplate, formProvider } from 'ng2-datepicker';